Relic abundance of dark matter with coannihilation in non-standard cosmological scenarios: Introduction

 The standard calculation of relic density of DM included the annihilations of LSP only.
 When the next-to-the-lightest supersymmetric particles (NLSP) are slightly heavier than the LSP, the relic abundances of LSP is determined both by the annihilation cross section of LSP and the annihilation of the heavier particles.
 The heavier particles later decay into the LSP \cite{Griest:1990kh}.
 This process is called ``coannihilation''.
 In \cite{Griest:1990kh}, the authors considered the case where the squark's mass is slightly heavier than the LSP in the standard cosmological scenario.
 They found the relic abundance of the LSP is significantly reduced because of the coannihilation.
 In our work, we investigate the relic density of LSP with coannihilation in the non-standard cosmological scenarios, which includes quintessence model with kination phase and brane world cosmology.
-We plot the ratio of the relic density of DM in these two non-standard cosmological models with and without coannihilation as a function of the relative mass splitting for different modifications and cross section enhancements, here the relative mass spilitting is the ratio of the mass difference between NLSP and LSP to the mass of LSP.
-For comparison we also plot the ratio of the relic density in the standard cosmological scenario to the non-standard cosmological scenarios which includes coannihilation as a function of the relative mass splitting.
-The relic density is increased due to the enhanced Hubble expansion rate in quintessence and brane world cosmological scenarios.
+In these two non-standard cosmological models, we plot the ratio of the relic density of DM without coannihilation to the case including coannihilation as a function of the relative mass splitting for different modifications and cross section enhancements, here the relative mass spilitting is the ratio of the mass difference between NLSP and LSP to the mass of LSP.
+For comparison we also plot the ratio of the relic density as a function of the relative mass splitting in the standard cosmological scenario to the non-standard cosmological scenarios which includes coannihilation.
+The enhanced Hubble expansion rate leads to the earlier particle freeze out and increased relic density in kination and brane world cosmological scenarios.
 On the other hand, the coannihilations reduce the relic density of DM.
 After considering the coannihilation in the non-standard cosmology, we found the decrease of the relic density in those models is slower than the standard cosmological scenario.
 The effect of coannihilation on the relic density depends on the size of the modification factor in non-standard cosmology.
-For larger modification, the increase of the DM relic density is sizable in quintessence model with kination phase and brane world cosmology, therefore, after including coannihilation, there is slight decrease of the relic abundance in contrast with the minor modification of Hubble rate.
-Comparing to the increase of the relic density because of the enhanced Hubble expansion rate, the decrease of the relic density due to the coannihilation of DM is insignificant for larger modification.
+For larger modification, the increase of the DM relic density is sizable in kination model and brane world cosmology, therefore, after including coannihilation, there is slight decrease of the relic abundance in contrast with the minor modification of Hubble rate.
+In other words, compared to the increase of the relic density because of the enhanced Hubble expansion rate, the decrease of the relic density due to coannihilation of DM is insignificant for larger modification.
 We found the constraints on the Hubble enhancement factors and the relative mass splitting which let the coannihilation has effect on the relic density of DM.

 We organize the paper as follows.
 In section 2, we briefly review the quintessence model with kination phase and brane world cosmology.
 In section 3, we discuss the coannihilation in the standard cosmological scenario and then extend it to the non-standard cosmological scenarios.
 We investigate the effect of coannihilation on the relic abundance in detail in quintessence model with kination phase and brane world cosmology.
 The last section is devoted to the conclusion and summary.